fappel/xiliary/README.md

 <img src="http://www.codeaffine.com/wp-content/uploads/2015/01/style-scrollbar.png" width="425" height="207"/>
 Drop in replacement for all your Eclipse 4.4+ based RCP apps table and tree **scrollbars** ... as easy as this in two tiny steps:
- * add bundles com.codeaffine...jar and com.codeaffine.eclipse.ui.swt.theme.jar to your target platform and to your products feature.xml
+ * add bundles **com.codeaffine.eclipse.swt.jar** and **com.codeaffine.eclipse.ui.swt.theme.jar** to your target platform and to your products feature.xml
  * merge this snippet with your RCP apps CSS:
 ```
 Tree {